Many good dog owners get very passionate about the subject of what foods they feed their dogs. The husky raw diet therefore can be a perfect choice.

-- Always be on the safe side and supervise all bone chewing activities in case you have to intervene.
+- Always be safe and supervise all bone-chewing activities if you have to intervene.

 Adding Supplements To The Raw Diet

-There is much controversy around should Raw Diets be supplement.
-Some experts say that if you do it right, the diet is balanced and complete, you should not need to add supplements.
-Others say that too many variables occur from dog to dog and you cannot accurately gauge how much nutrition is being absorbed from the Raw Diet and therefore supplementation is necessary.
+There is much controversy around whether raw diets should be a supplement.
+Some experts say that if you do it right, the diet is balanced and complete – you should not need to add supplements.
+Others say that too many variables occur from dog to dog.
+You need to accurately gauge how much nutrition is absorbed from the Raw Diet; therefore, supplementation is necessary.